IscoRuta98/fse-tutorials/Tutorial_1/README.md

     git push -u origin main
     ```
     `origin` is the default name for the remote repository on GitHub and `main` is the default branch name.
 After this command, your code will be available in your GitHub repository.

+## Exercism

+[Exercism](https://exercism.org/tracks/python/) is a free, open-source platform that offers interactive coding practice in a wide variety of programming languages, including Python.
+It provides structured exercises, each accompanied by test suites and community-driven feedback.
+This means you can usw the platform to improve your coding skills by working on real-world challenges, while also benefiting from guidance and insights shared by other developers.

+On the Python track, you’ll find exercises designed for beginners learning the basics, as well as more advanced tasks that help you hone your problem-solving skills.
+Whether you’re just starting out or looking to refine your expertise, Exercism’s collaborative environment ensures you get the support and practice you need.

+If you decide to explore beyond Python, the platform also hosts tracks for languages such as Java, C#, Ruby, and many more.